zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 ---
 This changelog is for both [Basketball GM](https://basketball-gm.com/) and [Football GM](https://football-gm.com/).

+* 2021-02-20: In BBGM, decreased the steal rate to be a bit more realistic.

+* 2021-02-20: On the roster page in past seasons, players still on the current team are highlighted.

+* 2021-02-20: The "worried he'll be traded away" mood component is based on how many players you've traded away recently.
+Now that factors in how good the player is too.
+Basically, below average players will not count much there, but above average players still will.
+This is based on their current ovr, not their pot, so a contending team can trade away prospects without much penalty.

+* 2021-02-16: New option to switch between ordering teams by winning percentage (default) or a points formula like the NHL uses. [[1]](https://old.reddit.com/r/BasketballGM/comments/lkwj7o/new_option_to_switch_between_ordering_teams_by/)

 * **2021-02-15: Non-random tiebreakers, based on things like head-to-head results, strength of schedule, etc. Also it's customizable in God Mode. [[1]](https://basketball-gm.com/blog/2021/02/customizable-tiebreakers/) [[2]](https://old.reddit.com/r/BasketballGM/comments/lkigp1/version_202102151049_nonrandom_tiebreakers_based/) [[3]](https://old.reddit.com/r/Football_GM/comments/lkij5s/version_202102151052_nonrandom_tiebreakers_based/)**

 * 2021-02-12: New challenge mode "Thanos Mode": at the end of the playoffs, there's a 20% chance of half the league either dying (if random player) or retiring (if real player).
 After each event, it can't happen again until three years later.
 Thanks @domini7! [[1]](https://github.com/dumbmatter/gm-games/pull/360) [[2]](https://old.reddit.com/r/BasketballGM/comments/lifm6h/new_challenge_mode_thanos_mode_at_the_end_of_the/)